-- In Lesson 1, students create Map Puzzle. - During Lesson 4, students will receive their Map Puzzles back. - Prior to handing the Map Puzzles back, remove one piece from each puzzle. - Envelopes will not be handed back to the person who created them.
-They will be handed back at random, so that one student will attempt to solve another student's puzzle, without knowing that one piece is missing. - This exercise demonstrates what archaeologists do.
-They try to put pieces of a puzzle together without all the pieces-in our case, without even knowing that they are missing a piece or two.
+- In Lesson 1, students create Puzzle Maps. - During Lesson 4, students will receive their Map Puzzles back, sort of. - Prior to handing the Map Puzzles back, remove one piece from each puzzle. - Envelopes will not be handed back to the person who created them.
+They will be handed back at random, so that one student will attempt to solve another student's puzzle, without knowing that one piece is missing. - That's what archaeologists do.
+They try to put pieces of a puzzle together without all the pieces, in our case, without even knowing that they are missing a piece or two.
 (These instructions are also listed in Lesson 4.)

-Name: Date: Class: Period:
+NAME:

+DATE:

+CLASS:

+PERIOD: